-Students who have attended or are currently attending a post-secondary institution, have fewer than 30 credits applicable for BA entrance at the time they apply for admission, and have a CGPA of at least 2.00 on all post-secondary courses attempted, may be considered for admission based on secondary school requirements.
+Students who have attended or are currently attending a post-secondary institution, have fewer than 30 credits applicable for BA entrance at the time they apply for admission, and have a minimum CGPA of 2.00 on all post-secondary courses attempted, may be considered for admission based on secondary school requirements.

 Students who do not meet these requirements might consider Qualifying Studies and/or a meeting with an Academic Advisor.

 Applications are accepted for entrance to the Fall, Winter, and Summer semesters.
 For application deadlines, see Specific intake application process.